toonewok/glass/README.md

 # Glass install
-Install your archbased hypr install, this script assumes only your main monitor will be plugged in during execution, check the hyprland conf for instructions onadding another monitor
+Install your archbased hypr install, this script assumes only your main monitor will be plugged in during execution, check the hyprland conf for instructions on adding another monitor
 ## Installing
 once logged into hyprland clone this repo and cd into it